i

 Pteranodon (Toothless Wing)

-What is an Pteranodon?
+What is Pteranodon?

 Pteranodon was a flying reptile, part of the group known as pterosaurs.
 Though often mistaken for dinosaurs, pterosaurs were actually a different type of reptile.
 The name "Pteranodon" means "winged and toothless," reflecting its large wings and lack of teeth.

-When and where Pteranodon lived
+When and where did Pteranodon live?

 Pteranodon lived during the Late Cretaceous Period, about 90 million to 100 million years ago.
 Fossils of Pteranodon have been discovered in North America, particularly in Kansas, Nebraska, Wyoming, and South Dakota.
 Other related forms have been found in Europe, South America, and Asia, indicating a wide distribution.